PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     There is often some flexibility as to whether different components of movement can be counted as separate modules or part of the same one.
 See :ref:`modularity` for more in-depth discussion of this idea.

-    At a minimum, for signs with multiple (simultaneous and/or sequential) movements, give each movement type its own module.
+    At minimum, for signs with multiple (simultaneous and/or sequential) movements, give each movement type its own module.
 That is, code any :ref:`joint_specific_movement` separately from any movement with :ref:`perceptual_shape` as well as any :ref:`handshape_change`, as these are mutually exclusive by definition.
 You can then adjust the timing of each module with respect to the others in the :ref:`x-slot visualization window<sign_summary>`.

     This means that signs with complex movements like `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_ and `EVERY_YEAR <https://www.signingsavvy.com/sign/EVERY+YEAR>`_ require at least two movement modules, including a perceptual shape and a joint-specific movement.